SpiriitLabs/vite-plugin-svg-spritemap/docs/guide/multiple-instance.md

 }
 ```

-If you are using Sass, Less or Stylus: you can optimize the style file export by only generate one mixin on one instance with [`styles.include`](/options/styles.html#styles-include) set to `['variables']` or/and use the `styles.names` object.
+If you are using Sass, Less or Stylus: you can optimize the style file export by only generating one mixin on one instance with [`styles.include`](/options/styles.html#styles-include) set to `['variables']` and/or use the `styles.names` object.